Employee Expense Reimbursements: Accountable and Nonaccountable Plans

 The federal per diem rate varies according to the locality, with more expensive areas having higher rates.
-Because the cost of lodging varies substantially, there is no per diem rate for lodging, so expense records would have to be kept.
+Because the cost of lodging varies substantially, there is no per diem rate for lodging, so expense records must be kept.

 The per diem rules do not apply if the employer and employee are related or if the employee is also a stockholder who owns more than 10% of the company stock.
 Reimbursements under an accountable plan do not have to be reported as income.

-A nonaccountable plan is a plan that does not satisfy the tax rules of an accountable plan, which means that the employer does not require an accounting or a return of the excess allowance to the employer, in which case the expenses must be reported as wages to the employee on Form W-2, Wage and Tax Statement.
-The employee can deduct the expenses as unreimbursed expenses.
-However, the employee can only deduct the expenses if they sought reimbursement from the employer, but the employer refused.
-Most unreimbursed employee business expenses are reported as miscellaneous itemized deductions subject to the 2% AGI floor, and only 50% of meals and entertainment expenses are deductible.
+A nonaccountable plan is a plan not satisfying the tax rules of an accountable plan, meaning the employer does not require an accounting or a return of the excess allowance to the employer, in which case the expenses must be reported as wages to the employee on Form W-2, Wage and Tax Statement.

 If the employer did require an accounting of expenses and the return of excess allowances, but the employee failed to do so, then the plan is still treated as a nonaccountable plan.

-If all of the employee expenses are reimbursed under an accountable plan, then there are no reporting requirements.
-However if some expenses are unreimbursed under an accountable plan then the employee must report both the reimbursed and unreimbursed expenses on Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.
-Expenses under a nonaccountable plan and employee expenses that are not reimbursed at all can only be deducted as an itemized deduction on Schedule A, Itemized Deductions.
+If all the employee expenses are reimbursed under an accountable plan, then there are no reporting requirements.
+However, if some expenses are unreimbursed under an accountable plan, then only a qualified employee (Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses) must report both the reimbursed and unreimbursed expenses on Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.